drangara/MFIX-Exa/docs/source_docs/inputs/InputsInitialization.rst

 | initial_iterations   | How many pressure iterations before starting the first timestep       |  Int        |    3         |
 +----------------------+-----------------------------------------------------------------------+-------------+--------------+

-The following inputs must be preceded by "particles."
+The following inputs must be preceded by "particles.":

 +--------------------+---------------------------------------------------------------------------+-------------+-----------+
 |                    | Description                                                               |   Type      | Default   |